gison93/reproColorDarkModeIssue/README.md

   <img src="./screenshots/dark_mode.jpg" width="300">

-Even forcing the app only to userInterfaceStyle to light does not make the button gold.
+Even setting `userInterfaceStyle` to "light" does not make the button gold.